AI Use Cases/Professional Services

 ROI & Revenue Impact

-Professional Services firms deploying AI cash flow forecasting typically achieve 25-40% improvements in cash forecast accuracy (reducing variance between predicted and actual monthly cash position from ±15% to ±5-8%), 30-50% reduction in cash flow surprises that trigger unplanned borrowing or working capital pressure, and 60-80% reduction in time Finance spends on manual forecast assembly - freeing 30-50 hours per month for higher-value analysis.
-Margin recovery on fixed-fee engagements improves 15-25% as early warning signals on scope creep enable mid-project corrections.
-Managing directors gain real-time visibility into project-level cash impact, enabling faster go/no-go decisions on new engagements and resource reallocation that improves utilization by 8-15%.
+Professional Services firms deploying AI cash flow forecasting typically target 25-40% improvements in cash forecast accuracy (if your monthly variance runs ±15% today - a common starting point - the target is ±5-8%), 30-50% reduction in cash flow surprises that trigger unplanned borrowing or working capital pressure, and 60-80% reduction in time Finance spends on manual forecast assembly - freeing 30-50 hours per month for higher-value analysis.
+The margin target on fixed-fee engagements: 15-25% recovery, as early warning signals on scope creep enable mid-project corrections.
+Managing directors gain real-time visibility into project-level cash impact, enabling faster go/no-go decisions on new engagements and resource reallocation - with utilization improvement of 8-15% as the stated target.

 ROI compounds significantly over 12 months post-deployment.
 In months 1-3, the primary benefit is operational efficiency and forecast accuracy.
-By months 4-8, margin recovery and utilization gains begin flowing to the bottom line - a typical $50M PSA firm recovers $500K-$1.2M in project margin and realization improvements.
+By months 4-8, margin recovery and utilization gains begin flowing to the bottom line - for a $50M PSA firm, the working assumption is $500K-$1.2M in project margin and realization improvements.
 Months 9-12 capture the full benefit of improved cash planning: reduced working capital needs (lower days sales outstanding through better collection prioritization), avoided covenant violations or emergency borrowing, and the ability to fund growth or shareholder returns from improved cash generation rather than external financing.
-Total first-year ROI typically ranges 250-400%, with payback in 4-6 months.
+Under those assumptions, first-year ROI models at 250-400%, with payback targeted in 4-6 months.

 Target Scope